Jak 3: Ports and remasters

 In 2012, Jak 3 was remastered in the Jak and Daxter Collection on the PlayStation 3, with the collection releasing on the PlayStation Vita a year later.
 In 2017, Jak 3 was made available on the PlayStation 4 via PlayStation 2 emulation, and later on the PlayStation 5 with improved performance.
 In 2019, Limited Run Games released two physical editions of the PS4 version: 7,500 copies of a standard edition and 2,500 copies of Jak 3 Collector's Edition, which included a three CD soundtrack, a behind the scenes "Design Bible" book, a two-sided poster, foil trading cards, a 16GB USB drive shaped like a PlayStation 2 Memory Card, and a 3-inch "Metal Morph-Gun Blaster Replica".

-Like its predecessors before it, an unofficial PC port of the game is currently being developed by fans as part of the OpenGOAL project.
+Like its predecessors before it, an unofficial PC port of the game was released by fans in 2026 as part of the OpenGOAL project.